vdclab/vdclab-wiki/GeneCards.md

 {.links-list}

 ## Notes from the user
-- great tool for quick information about human genes
+- Great tool for quick information about human genes
-- compiles results from various annotation sources in 1 locaiton
+- Compiles results from various annotation sources in 1 locaiton

 ## Ease of use
-> Simple search bar for gene finding and delivers a wealth of results quickly.
+Simple search bar for gene finding and delivers a wealth of results quickly.

 ## Citations

 - [GeneCards Publications *How to Cite*](https://www.genecards.org/Guide/Publications)